BrentonCavanagh/MicroscopySTL/README.md

 Designed to adapt the use of a Pecon XXX C02 cover to cover multiwell plates.
 This was required after noticing condensation was leaking from where the bottle and lid made came in contact after 2 years of use.
 This polyurathane seal prevents the leak.

 It was printed at draft resolution with Ultimaker Tough PLA filament and adhesion.
-The adhesion brim was kept after printinga sit allows magnets to be used to hold the print in place on the stage.
+The adhesion brim was kept after printing as it allows small magnets to be used to hold the print in place on the microsope stage.

 ![AxioObserverZ1 C02 cover spacer](https://via.placeholder.com/468x300?text=App+Screenshot+Here)